obsidian-pkm-vault/CS-Notes/content/Devops/Prometheus.md

 >
 > To control how long Prometheus retains data, use the **`--storage.tsdb.retention.time`** flag.
 This flag accepts a duration value (e.g., **`15d`** for 15 days).

-### Prometheus PromQL
-- The query format used to obtain data from the [[#Prometheus Data Storage]], used by data visulisation tool like Grafana to create nice dashboards
-- This is the **query language** used to retrieve data from [[#Prometheus Data Storage|Prometheus's time series database]].
-Visualisation tools like **Grafana use PromQL** to create informative dashboards

 %% Prometheus is the **de facto standard** for monitoring Kubernetes clusters.
 It easily integrates with Kubernetes by discovering services dynamically through Kubernetes' API, which enables it to monitor containerized applications without needing manual configuration of targets. %%